Prismic CMS

 "url": "https://images.prismic.io/..."

-.
-It renders an optimized image using next/image
+@prismicio/next.
+It renders an optimized image using next/image and

 Prismic's built-in imgix integration.